List of research universities in the United States: History

 These four measures were combined using principal component analysis to create two indices of research activity, one representing an aggregate level of research activity and the other representing per-capita research activity.
 Institutions that were high on both indices were classified among "R1: Doctoral Universities – Very high research activity."

+In 2023, it was announced that the Carnegie Classification System would again be revised for the 2025 classifications.
+R1 institutions will be defined as those that (1) have $50 million in research expenditures, and (2) grant 70 research doctorates.
+Other changes to the classification system include multiple labels to identify institutions, and recognition for non-doctoral universities.
+The labels for R1 and R2 were changed, with the words "research activity" replaced by "research spending and doctorate production".
+All institutions with more than $2.5 million in research expenditures that were not classified as R1 or R2 were placed in the new classification of "Research Colleges and Universities".

-Universities classified as "R1: Doctoral Universities – Very high research activity"
+Universities classified among "R1: Doctoral Universities – Very high research spending and doctorate production"

-There are 146 institutions that are classified as "R1: Doctoral Universities – Very high research activity" in the Carnegie Classification of Institutions of Higher Education as of the 2021 update.
+There are 187 institutions that are classified among "R1: Doctoral Universities – Very high research spending and doctorate production" in the Carnegie Classification of Institutions of Higher Education as of the 2025 update.

 These universities have a very high level of both research activity and per capita in such research activity, using aggregate data to determine both measurements.
 In other words, these institutions provide a lot of resources for research and have a lot of people conducting research at their respective institution.
 These two classifications can be seen as the aggregate supply and demand for research, respectively.

-Among the 50 U.S. states and the national capital of Washington, D.C., only five states do not have an R1 level university: Alaska, Idaho, South Dakota, Vermont, and Wyoming.
+In order to be designated as R1, a university must spend at least $50 million in research annually and confer at least 70 doctoral degrees a year.

-Map of institutions
+Map of R1 institutions

-Universities classified as "R2: Doctoral Universities – High research activity"
+Universities classified among "R2: Doctoral Universities – High research spending and doctorate production"

-There are 133 institutions that are classified as "R2: Doctoral Universities – High research activity" in the Carnegie Classification of Institutions of Higher Education as of the 2021 update.
+There are 140 institutions that are classified among "R2: Doctoral Universities – High research spending and doctorate production" in the Carnegie Classification of Institutions of Higher Education as of the 2025 update.

 These universities have a very high level of either research activity or per capita in such research activity, using aggregate data to determine both measurements, while having a very low level on the other qualification.
 In other words, these institutions either lack research facilities or do not have a lot of people conducting research at their respective institution.
 These two classifications can be seen as the aggregate supply and demand for research, respectively.

-Map of institutions
+Map of R2 institutions

-Universities classified as "Special Focus - Research Institutions"

-There are 23 institutions that are classified as "Special Focus - Research Institutions" in the Carnegie Classification of Institutions of Higher Education as of the 2021 update.

-This new category has the same threshold for inclusion as R1 and R2 schools do (At least twenty research doctorates awarded and five million dollars in research expenditures), but unlike R1 and R2 schools, they only award degrees in a single academic area.